The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Introduction

 However, this may not be the end of the story.
-To be formally consistent with the most general effective action, expanded up to an including ${\mathcal O}(\alpha^\prime)$ (four spacetime derivative) terms, one has to consider the corresponding $\mathcal O(\alpha^\prime)$ terms involving the field strength of the antisymmetric tensor field, which are present in the string effective action~\cite{Gross:1986mw,Metsaev:1987zx,Bento:1986hx,Bern:1987bq}.
-It is in their presence that one, then, has to perform the path integration over the $\mathcal H$-field strength, so as to arrive at a form of the effective action involving a canonically normalized KR axion-like field.
-Classically, one may naively think that such a field can arise by identifying (in (3+1) dimensions) its spacetime derivative with the Hodge dual~\cite{EGUCHI1980213} of the three form $\mathcal H$:
+To~be formally consistent with the most general effective action, expanded up to and including ${\mathcal O}(\alpha^\prime)$ (four-spacetime-derivative) terms, one has to consider the corresponding $\mathcal O(\alpha^\prime)$ terms involving the field strength of the antisymmetric tensor field, which are present in the string effective action~\cite{Gross:1986mw,Metsaev:1987zx,Bento:1986hx,Bern:1987bq}.
+It is in their presence that one, then, has to perform the path integration over the $\mathcal H$-field strength so as to arrive at a form of the effective action involving a canonically normalized KR axion-like field.
+Classically, one may naively think that such a field can arise by identifying (in (3+1) dimensions) its spacetime derivative with the Hodge dual~\cite{EGUCHI1980213} of the three-form~$\mathcal H$:

-with $\eta_{\mu\nu\rho\sigma}$ the Levi-Civita density (see \eqref{levicivita}, below), and replacing it in the effective action~\cite{Duncan:1992vz}.
-This is not quite correct though, given that we want to establish the emergence of the axion at a full quantum level, after the $\mathcal H$-field path integration.
-In principle, the fourth-order in derivatives effective action contains also quartic fields in the KR $H$-field strength, which would complicate obtaining analytic results after $\mathcal H$-path integration.
-Moreover, as we shall see in section \ref{sec:Haxion}, the relation \eqref{dual} is modified once higher-order corrections are taken into account (\emph{cf.} \eqref{dual3}).
+with $\eta_{\mu\nu\rho\sigma}$ being the Levi--Civita density (see \eqref{levicivita}, below), and replacing it in the effective action~\cite{Duncan:1992vz}.
+This is not quite correct though, given that we want to establish the emergence of the axion at a full quantum level after~the $\mathcal H$-field path integration.
+In~principle, the~ fourth order in derivative effective action contains also quartic fields in the KR $H$-field strength, which would complicate obtaining analytic results after $\mathcal H$-path integration.
+Moreover, as~we shall see in Section~\ref{sec:Haxion}, the~relation \eqref{dual} is modified once higher-order corrections are taken into account (cf. \eqref{dual3}).